 40 credits minimum

-To receive a degree in Sociology, a student must earn a grade C or better in the following core courses: SOC 201, ISANTH 110, ISANTH 111, SOC 301, SOC 303, and SOC 305.
+To receive a degree in Sociology, a student must earn a grade C or better in the following core courses: ISSOC 125, ISANTH 110 or ISANTH 111, SOC 301, SOC 303, and SOC 305.
 Courses may be retaken once to meet this requirement.
 If, after taking the course a second time, a student has not achieved the required grade, the student should meet with the student's advisor or the department chair to discuss implications.
 If a student needs to take a course more than twice to progress in their major, the student must receive written permission from the department responsible for the major.

 ISSOC 125 Introduction to Sociology